wingscms/wings/docs/docs/users/general/webhooks.md

 2. Select the the Utilities step where we split up the custom fields
 3. Select the correct element that returns 'true' or 'false'.

-If you click 'continue', you will be able to configure the last step, by subscribing a person in Action Network.
+If you click 'continue', you will be able to configure the last step.

+### 7. Send the data to a third party service

+The last step of a Zapier sequence is sending the data off to a third party service.
+In this example, we are sending the user submission to The Action Network.

 ![](https://screens.wings.dev/CleanShot-2020-11-28-at-15.04.49-1606572306.png)